Prioritization Decision Matrix: 7 Steps to Rank Anything

 What is the difference between a weighted and unweighted decision matrix?

-An unweighted decision matrix scores options against criteria but treats every criterion as equally important — you simply add raw scores.
-A weighted decision matrix assigns percentage weights based on strategic importance, then multiplies scores by weights before summing.
+An unweighted decision matrix scores options against criteria but treats every criterion as equally important, so you simply add raw scores.
+A weighted decision matrix assigns percentage weights based on importance, then multiplies scores by weights before summing.
 The weighted version produces more accurate rankings because not all criteria matter equally in any given decision.

 Do weights have to be percentage-based?